-Use the tables below to add up your score and determine your risk of B12 deficiency.
+Use the table below to add up your score and determine your risk of B12 deficiency.

 Cobalamin Deficiency Risk (CDR) Score